(This page may contain affiliate links and we may earn fees from qualifying purchases at no additional cost to you. See our Disclosure for more info.)

 Financial scams are everywhere.
 From bogus investment schemes to gift card scams, there are plenty of ways for fraudsters to separate you from your hard-earned cash.

-While you may be familiar with some of the common scams that result in people becoming victims of financial fraud, criminals are devising new ways to steal your money and Personal Identifiable Information (PII) every day.
+While you may be familiar with some of the common scams that result in people becoming victims of financial fraud, criminals are devising new ways to steal your money and Personal Identifiable Information (PII) daily.

 Maybe you think you'd never fall for an online scam and that you'd always recognize a fraudulent email or text.
 But we'd urge you to think again.